bernielomax/chicka/README.md

 ### Get plugins via git

 Chicka has a builtin Git integration.
 The `git.url` configuraiton must be specified in the `config.yaml`.
-Plugins can then be downloaded to the `plugins.path` location by running the following command:
+Plugins will then be downloaded to the `plugins.path` location by running the following command:

 ```
 chicka get